Ashley Hicks: Career

 Hicks has also regularly worked with various brands on product collaborations, including a bed linen collection with Frette, a candle range collaboration with Jo Malone and swimsuit collaborations with Orlebar Brown and Coverswim, as well as furniture projects with Kartell and Promemoria.

 Personal life

 On 18 October 1990, Hicks married Italian designer, Marina Allegra Federica Silvia Tondato (born Turin, Italy, 20 May 1960), a daughter of physicist and musician Dr. Carlo Tondato and his wife, the former Rosy Maza, in Wheatley, Oxfordshire.
 They met in 1988, at the Café de Paris in London, when he was a student at the Architectural Association and she was studying art history at Sotheby's.
 He proposed to her over "Twiglets and apple juice at the Groucho Club" in Soho, London.

-From his first marriage, Hicks has two children:
+From his first marriage, Hicks has two daughters: